- Best TIG Welder Reviews

 This is a powerful TIG welder with a high frequency start to enable the welder to create good welds.
 If you can get past the slippery foot pedal and the flow meter problem, you will enjoy smoothness and great functionality at a reasonable price.
 Check AHP AlphaTIG review

 - Capable of stick and TIG welding with simplified controls for easy operation.

 - The TIG welder has pulse technology and AC frequency control, which improves penetration and yields beautiful welds.

 - This machine can be used on thin materials without burning through them.

-- In addition, the pre-flow and post-flow control for maximum gas shielding protection before and after.
+- In addition, has pre-flow and post-flow control for maximum gas shielding protection before and after.

-- Weighs 50 pounds, small and lightweight thus portable for easy movement from location to location.
+- Weighs 50 pounds, compact and lightweight, thus portable for easy movement to different locations.